-The Trustee reviews the Scheme's allocation to ERI on an on-going basis and is satisfied that the proportion of the Scheme's assets in ERI did not exceed 5% of the market value of the Scheme's assets as at 30 September 2023, and the Scheme therefore complies with legislative requirements.
+The Trustee reviews the Scheme's allocation to ERI on an on-going basis and is satisfied that the proportion of the Scheme's assets in ERI was 0% of the market value of the Scheme's assets as at 30 September 2024, and the Scheme therefore complies with legislative requirements.
 This will continue to be monitored annually.
 Furthermore, the Trustee has agreed with the relevant investment managers with whom segregated mandates are held to restrict ERI to zero.